nus-cs2103/website-base/admin/tp-expectations.md

 * **Define a clear _value proposition_** that matches the target user profile i.e., what problem does the product solve? how does it make the the user's life easier?
 * **Optimize the product to the chosen target users** i.e., add features that are especially/only applicable for target users (to make the app especially attractive to them).
-  * Example 1: If the product targets {{ module_pair }} instructors, there can be features that are applicable to them only, %%such as the ability to navigate to a student's project on GitHub%%
+  * Example 1: If the product targets {{ module_pair }} instructors, there can be features that are applicable to them only, %%such as the ability to see a link to a student's project on GitHub%%
   * Example 2: If your app manages contacts, you can optimize its features based on,
     * the profession of the target user %%e.g. doctors, salesmen, teachers, etc.%%
     * the nature/scale of contacts %%e.g. huge number of contacts (for HR admins, user group admins), mostly incomplete contacts, highly volatile contact details, contacts become inactive after a specific period (e.g. contract employees)%%